ghulamakbar14/LaravelVuejs/README.md

-# LaravelVuejs
+# LaravelVuejs Todo

-This is laravel vue js project containing all necessary functionality needed in any large and complex project
+This is laravel vue js project for todo application.
+This is really good tutorial for beginners.

+# Laravel version: 8.83.27

+# Vue version: 2.7.16